FurqanRaza4343/DentaCare-AI-Clinic/README.md

 ## 📩 Want This For Your Clinic?

-DM me on LinkedIn if you want a system like this built for your business.
+DM me on LinkedIn if you want a system like this built for your business